iizadyar/MAC/README.md

   return hmac.digest("hex") === mac;
 };

 ## MACs cannot be modified

-In this utility, we use a secure hash function to generate the MAC, such as SHA-256, and to ensure that the MAC cannot be modified.
-Modifications to the message will result in a different MAC, making it impossible to tamper with the message without being detected.
+In this utility, appropriate measures have been taken to ensure that the MAC cannot be modified without detection.
+The following points can be mentioned in this regard

-The assumption is that the source code is secure.
+(i)	Implementing a message authentication code (MAC) using the HMAC algorithm with a strong cryptographic hash function such as sha256.
+Using the sha256 ensures that the likelihood of the message being replaced with one with the same hash is incredibly unlikely.

-In addition to using a secure hash function, the MAC is stored securely in the database, by encrypting it with a key that is known only to the server.
+(ii)	In addition to using a secure hash function, the MAC is stored securely in the database by encrypting it with a key known only to the server.
 This helps to prevent attackers from modifying the MAC or substituting their own.

-It should be noted that although MAC does not protect against mass flooding, this shortcoming has been addressed in the code by implementing sender authentication.
+(iii)	The SQL code creates a trigger called message_mac_read_only that is executed before an update is performed on the Messages table.
+This part of the utility ensures that the mac value cannot be modified during an update.
+The mac_read_only constraint raises an error if an attempt is made to modify the mac value during an update.

-It's also important to ensure that the MAC is stored securely and is not accessible to potential attackers.
-One potential improvement for future is to store the MAC separately (it is currently stored in the same database as the message data) or using a different storage mechanism.
+(iv)	One potential improvement for the future is to store the MAC separately (it is currently stored in the same database as the message data) or use a different storage mechanism.

 Overall, using a MAC is a good practice for ensuring message integrity, but it should be combined with other security measures.
+For instance, MAC does not protect against mass flooding.
+This shortcoming has been addressed in the code by implementing sender authentication.

+# MAC failures are added to log files

+A “fs.appendFileSync” function is used to write data to a file in a synchronous manner.
+The function takes two parameters: the first parameter is the file name to which the data is to be written, and the second parameter is the data to be written.

-## Mitigration of Mass Flooding (Sender authentication)
+## Mitigation of Mass Flooding (Sender authentication)

 A second problem is the mass flooding of messages to drown out any valid message.
-To address this issue, a schema is included, which requires a user to authenticate before sending a message and aslo include display the sender of a message when the message is retrieved by another user.
-The following changes have beenm made:
+To address this issue, a schema is included, which requires a user to authenticate before sending a message.
+We have also modified the read.ts and message.ts to display the sender of a message when the message is retrieved.
+The following changes have been made:

-(i)	Add a new parameter sender (ID) to the utility and includ it in the SQL query as a column to insert.
+(i)	Add a new parameter sender (ID) to the message table and include it in the SQL query as a column to insert.

+(ii)	Modify the send.ts to ask for sender + authentication of any specific message.
+If the sender user does not exist or is unable to authenticate, an error message appears.

-(ii) Require send.ts to ask for sender + authentication (iii) Include sender id, recipient id, message, and MAC in the database (iv)	Modify the read.ts to display the name of sender (iv)	Modify the message.ts file
+(iii)	Include sender id, recipient id, message, and MAC in the database (db.ts)

+(iv)	Modify the read.ts to display the name of the sender when a message is retrieved and the user enter the correct password

+(v)	Modify the getMessagesForUser function of the message.ts file to return the sender name in addition to the message body.

 ## Justification for MAC changes as correct

 Firstly, including MACs with each message in the database helps detect if a message has been modified or tampered with.
-A MAC is a cryptographic checksum that is calculated from the message and a secret key.
-This helps to ensure the integrity of the messages being sent and received.
+A MAC is a cryptographic checksum calculated from the message and a secret key, which helps to ensure the integrity of the messages being sent and received.

 Secondly, the MACs prevent message injection attacks where an attacker could modify a message to include malicious content.

 Thirdly, the authentication before sending a message ensures that the sender of a message is who they claim to be and also prevents impersonation attacks, where an attacker could send messages as if they were another user without proper authentication.

-Additionally, as the sender's identity is included with each message when it is retrieved, it helps establish accountability for the messages.
+Additionally, as the sender's identity is included with each message when retrieved, it helps establish accountability for the messages.
 When inappropriate messages are sent, the sender(s) will be held responsible.

 Overall, these changes help to improve the security of the messaging system by providing authentication, accountability, and message integrity.